 Tech Sales Job Descriptions Explained

-In this article, you’ll learn what tech sales job descriptions are telling you, along with a breakdown of the types of sales positions in tech.
+In this article, you’ll learn what tech sales job descriptions tell you, along with a breakdown of the types of sales positions in tech.

-Before we dive into how companies advertise sales positions (and what that means for you, the job seeker), it’s good to have a basic understanding of the possible types of tech sales jobs.
+Before we discuss how companies advertise sales positions (and what that means for you, the job seeker), it’s helpful to have a basic understanding of the possible types of tech sales jobs.

 But within these two categories, there is an astonishing amount of variety.